-Carrie Peterson’s buy/sell/trade store has become a household name in the city since establishing outposts in Park Slope and Greenwich Village, but the original Williamsburg store is still a prime spot to scope preworn treasures.
-Sifting through the many racks of gently used clothing for true finds can require a heck of a lot of patience (the stock is spread out over more than 5,000 square feet), but the effort is well worth it for fashionistas on a budget.
+Carrie Peterson’s buy/sell/trade store has become a household name in the city since establishing outposts in Park Slope and Greenwich Village, but the original Williamsburg store wass still a prime spot to scope preworn treasures.
+It has since moved to Greenpoint because the store's landlord didn't renew its lease.
+"The neighborhood has grown at astronomical rates," Peterson says.
+Luckily the rent rates are friendlier—for now—in Greenpoint, which is nice considering this new outpost is only six-and-a-half blocks away from its old spot.
+Expect the same vibe and budget-friendly prices on vintage goods that Beacon's is known for.
+Sifting through the many racks of gently used clothing for true finds can require a heck of a lot of patience, but the effort is well worth it for fashionistas on a budget.
 On a recent visit, we spotted a pair of Manolo Blahnik peep-toe pumps ($22) and a Patrizia Pepe china silk tunic ($50); dudes’ duds included a Club Monaco denim jacket ($17) and Sperry Top-Siders ($19).
 Looking to sell your own cast-offs?
 Clean, gently-used duds are inspected on the spot for their resale value (which is determined by seasons or what the store needs stocked).
 You’ll receive either a percentage of the resale value in cash (35 percent) or store credit (55 percent) to put toward your next purchase.

 |Cross street:||at Nassau Ave|

 |Transport:||Subway: G to Nassau Ave|